pypa/twine/docs/contributing.rst

   pip install -e /path/to/your/local/twine

-Now, in your virtual environment, ``twine`` is pointing at your local copy, so when you have made changes, you can easily see their effect.
+Now, in your virtual environment, ``twine`` is pointing at your local copy, so when you make changes, you can easily see their effect.

 Building the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^